 Financial assets and financial liabilities are measured at fair value plus transaction costs.
-Any profits or loss from the financial transaction are recognised in the Statement of Comprehensive Revenue and Expense.
+Any profits or losses from these financial transactions are recognised in the Statement of Comprehensive Revenue and Expense.

 Cash and Cash Equivalents

 The Trust treats cash and cash equivalents based on the term of the term deposit, not term to maturity from balance date.
 Cash and cash equivalents includes cash on hand, cash in transit, deposits held on call with banks and other short-term, highly liquid investments, with maturities of three months or less.
 The carrying value of these assets approximates their fair value.